appbaseio/Docs/content/docs/reactivesearch/ui-builder/searchbox-ui/build-searchbox-with-solr.md

 - User productivity with actions: When actions like toggling between light mode or dark mode of your app can be done directly from the search bar, it can further enhance the search user experience.

-## The Guide
+## No-code Builder

-Step-by-step guide to create a document search experience with featured, popular, recent and popular suggestions using ReactiveSearch dashboard with Solr as search backend.
+Follow this step-by-step guide to create a search experience using featured, popular, recent and popular suggestions with ReactiveSearch dashboard using Solr as the search engine backend.

 <iframe src="https://scribehow.com/embed/SearchBoxSolr_as_search_backend_workflow__crD_YXeKQuK-uXEnRW6oYQ" width="640" height="640" allowfullscreen frameborder="0"></iframe>